ketpradh/School_District_Analysis/README.md

 # School District Analysis by Ketaki
 Analysis of School District Data for Data Science Class
 ## Overview of the School District Analysis
 The purpose of this analysis is to find any evidence of academic dishonesty for Thomas High school ninth graders scores.
 This is done by replacing the values of reading and math scores of ninth graders of Thomas High school by NaNs and repeating the school district analysis on the datasets.
+Using Pandas and PyNum, we can alter the datasets so that the ninth grade scores were not considered for analysis and then perform the analysis by including only the valid grades for the 10-12th grades.

 ## Results
-We can find that the results of the altered dataset and the original dataset was similar.
+We can find that the results of the altered dataset and the original dataset was more or less similar after replacing the ninth graders scores.
 Here are some details:
 ### District summary changes:
 The district summary is similar as before, with slight changes to the passing percentage that dropped by ~0.2%.
 - Before: % Passing Math - **75.0**, % Passing Reading - **85.8** , % Overall Passing -  **65.2**